gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Hiking types can haul themselves up into the surrounding hills and with the sun out, this could be worthy of an 'overnighter'?

-Just like Ayr, Girvan's beach is guarded by a big ol' grassy expanse, which is still overseen by the odd guest house.
+As is the case in Ayr, Girvan's beach is guarded by a big ol' grassy expanse, which is still overseen by the odd guest house.
 No Vacancies?
 Really?

 A word of caution, though, there'll be no practising your pitchy-putt putt on here and it looks like a different type of driving was possibly responsible for the wonky warning?

 If you do fancy a round, windy links serve the area pretty well and Turnberry is less than five miles along the road.
-If you can afford to stump up for tee time with President, again, Trumper, then you're highly unlikely to have stopped here in Girvan.
+If you can afford to stump up for tee time with President, again, Trumper, then you're highly unlikely to have stopped in Girvan.

 Water features heavily behind the beach in the forms of a non-functioning fountain and a boating pond complete with treasure island.